jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

 - Identified certain areas for enhancement consideration
   1. Page display starts with 2 links: AllProducts and CreateCart May look to enhance this display
   2. Consider using AutoMapper to map the Model constructs from REST API to MVC.
 Currently is manual import over.
+  3. Optional: Utilize different serializer.
+Eg. builder.Services.AddControllersWithViews().AddXmlSerializerFormatters();